FoundryApp/examples/README.md

 - httpsCallable function `changeWorkspaceOwner` allows your Firebase app users to change ownership of their workspace.
 The functions expects 2 parameters:
   - `workspaceId` - an ID of workspace where the ownership change should happen
-  - `newOwner` - an ID of user that will become new owner
+  - `newOwner` - an ID of user that will become a new owner